Isaac-Irvine/Roasterer/readme.md

 - if it can't make a complete timetable, report back why

 ## known issues in algorithm
-- very occasionally won't find perfect cycle if training is involves training
+- wont always be able to find trainer